chyvail/Pizza-Restaurant/README.md

 ```

 To access the routes and interact with the backend, use the appropriate HTTP verbs (GET, DELETE, POST) along with the specified endpoints.
-Ensure that the React frontend application is fully built to facilitate comprehensive testing of the API.